haolamnm/wharf/README.md

 cd ~/dev/project
 mkdir temp
 wharf add temp "this is safe to delete"
-# output: Description updated for: dev/project/temp
+# output: dscription added for: dev/project/temp

 # later...
 what temp